 Chinese New Year

-Chinese new year is also known as the lunar new year and the spring festival is celebrated between January 21st and February 20th.
-Millions of people around the world celebrate the 15-day festival with friends and family members where they share meals, wear traditional clothes and fireworks are seen all around to make the new year more exciting and joyous.
+Chinese new year is also known as the Lunar New Year and the spring festival is celebrated between January 21st and February 20th.
+Millions of people around the world celebrate the 15-day festival with friends and family members where they share meals, wear traditional clothes, and fireworks are seen all around to make the new year more exciting and joyous.

-But the most important thing in all these traditions and especially the Asian traditions is the idea that New years represents a turning point, it is considered to be an extremely auspicious day that brings good fortune to you and your family and all the people around and related to you.
+But the most important thing in all these traditions especially the Asian traditions is the idea that New Year’s represents a turning point, it is considered to be an extremely auspicious day that brings good fortune to you and your family and all the people around and related to you.

 New Year Jewish-Rosh Hashanah

-The New Year Jewish for the Jewish people is another big celebration known as Rosh Hashanah which means the head of the year in Hebrew also known as the Jewish new year.
+The New Year Jewish for the Jewish people is another big celebration known as Rosh Hashanah which means the head of the year in Hebrew also known as the Jewish New Year.
 It is celebrated on the 7th month of the Jewish lunisolar calendar between September and October.

 New Year Jewish is a solemn and religious occasion that occurs in the fall.
 It is a two-day celebration that begins the most important time of the Jewish religious year which is the 10 days of repentance of self-reflection of measuring yourself against your religion and the community.

-The Jewish new year is one example of the Happy new year in different cultures of the world, it is a celebration where all the people gather with their families and friends to party around and eat meals and enjoy together.
+The Jewish New Year is one example of the Happy New Year in different cultures of the world, it is a celebration where all the people gather with their families and friends to party around and eat meals and enjoy together.

-It is the first day of spring celebration, people visit the homes of their families, relatives, friends, and honor their elders.
+It is the first day of spring celebration, people visit the homes of their families, relatives, and friends, and honor their elders.
 There is a tradition called huff table displaying in which at least seven items that include some form of sprout or grass for rebirth and renewal, dried fruit for love, apples for beauty and health, garlic for medicine and self-care, a sweet pudding for wealth and fertility, vinegar for patience and wisdom, and a Persian spice for more sunrises.

 Islamic new year

-Muslims around the world celebrate the Islamic new year which is observed on a different day each year according to the cycle of the lunar calendar.
+Muslims around the world celebrate the Islamic New Year which is observed on a different day each year according to the cycle of the lunar calendar.
 It falls on the first day of the first month of the Islamic lunar calendar called Muharram, which is the Arabic new year.

 It is a time to commemorate Prophet Mohammad’s (P.B.U.H) migration from Mecca to Medina with his followers in 622 AD to escape the hardships and the dominant culture at that time that didn’t allow them to spread the true message of Islam.

-The last culture of the new year event that falls under the topic “Happy New Year In Different Cultures Around The World” is Vaisakhi, also known as Baisakhi is the harvest festival and is the Sikh and Punjabi new year.
+The last culture of the New Year event that falls under the topic “Happy New Year In Different Cultures Around The World” is Vaisakhi, also known as Baisakhi is the harvest festival and is the Sikh and Punjabi new year.
 It is observed by Sikhs and some Hindus on either the 13th or the 14th of April each year based on the Nanakshahi calendar which is a solar calendar used by the Sikhs.

-Baisakhi isn’t only a celebration of a new year but it also commemorates the establishing of Khalsa which is a process used to describe Sikhs who have been baptized and are considered as pure, clean, and free.
+Baisakhi isn’t only a celebration of a new year but it also commemorates the establishment of Khalsa which is a process used to describe Sikhs who have been baptized and are considered as pure, clean, and free.

 Buddhist New Year In Thailand

-In Thailand people celebrate the Buddhist new year with a three-day water fight, this initially started off as people pouring water over Buddha statues but people in Thailand aren’t just soaking each other for fun even though there’s lots of that happening at the Songkran festival.
+In Thailand people celebrate the Buddhist New Year with a three-day water fight, this initially started off as people pouring water over Buddha statues but people in Thailand aren’t just soaking each other for fun even though there’s lots of that happening at the Songkran festival.
 Splashing water is meant to wash away bad luck from the previous year and in most of these countries, the new year is considered a public holiday.

 It is a time for people to be with their friends and families but that’s not always a privilege that people who are living away from their native countries can partake in.
-In the immigrant communities and in long-established communities, these traditions are very important, they are markers both of religious identity but also of ethnic identity moreover they become really strong touchstones for the community.
+In immigrant communities and in long-established communities, these traditions are very important, they are markers both of religious identity but also of ethnic identity moreover they become really strong touchstones for the community.